labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step4.md

 First item from file with headers: {'name': 'AA', 'shares': 100, 'price': 32.2}
 ```

-This confirms that our functions can now handle CSV files both with and without headers.
+This output confirms that our functions can now handle CSV files both with and without headers.
 The user can provide column names when needed, or rely on the default behavior of reading headers from the first row.

 By making this modification, our CSV reader functions are now more versatile and can handle a wider range of file formats.
+This is an important step in making our code more robust and useful in different scenarios.